fwolfst/githug/README.md

 The easiest way to test a level is:

  * change into your git_hug repository
- * Run `githug reset PATH_TO_YOUR_LEVEL
+ * Run `hghug reset PATH_TO_YOUR_LEVEL
  * Solve the level
- * Run `githug test PATH_TO_YOUR_LEVEL
+ * Run `hghug test PATH_TO_YOUR_LEVEL

-Please note that the `githug test` command can be run as `githug test --errors` to get an error stacktrace from your solve method.
+Please note that the `hghug test` command can be run as `hghug test --errors` to get an error stacktrace from your solve method.

 It would be ideal if you add an integration test for your level.
-These tests live in `spec/githug_spec` and **must** be run in order.
+These tests live in `spec/hghug_spec` and **must** be run in order.
 If you add a level but do not add a test, please add a simple `skip_level` test case similar to the `contribute` level.